UnbelievableLion/LinuxSound/Sampled/OpenMAX/OggVorbis.md

       if we had the same number of buffers at each stage!

-Should this be an aside?
-If you look at the LIM component
+ _Should this be an aside?_ If you look at the LIM component
       "OMX.limoi.ffmpeg.decode.video" it has a minimum of 64 buffers.
       But if you look at the example LIM code `limoi-core/test/decode.c`you see the following:

 ```

         port_def.nBufferCountActual = 2;
         port_def.nBufferCountMin = 2;
         port_def.nBufferSize = bytes;
-        OMX_SetParameter(comp, OMX_IndexParamPortDefinition, port_def);
+        OMX_SetParameter(comp, OMX_IndexParamPortDefinition, &port_def);

 ```

-Now this is
+Now this is _not_ correct!
-not
-correct!
 The 1.1 specification in section 3.1.2.12.1 says

- `nBufferCountMin`is a
-read-only
-[emphasis added]
+   >  `nBufferCountMin`is a _read-only_ [emphasis added]
 	field that specifies the minimum number of buffers that the port requires.
 The component shall define this non-zero default value.

- `nBufferSize`is a
-read-only
-[emphasis added]
+ `nBufferSize`is a _read-only_ [emphasis added]
-	field that specifies the minimum size in bytes for buffers that are allocated for this port. and this example resets these read-only fields.
+	field that specifies the minimum size in bytes for buffers that are allocated for this port.

+and this example resets these read-only fields.

 So what I've done is to make the number of buffers configurable by a #define
       and set this number in all of the components ports.

 The callback logic I use is

 + Decode EmptyBuffer Done: refill the buffer from the input file and empty it
 + Decode FillBufferDone: set the  corresponding alsa_sink input buffer to point to the decoder output buffer data and call EmptyThis Buffer on the alsa_sink
 + Alsa Sink EmptyBufferDone: fill the corresponding output decode buffer

 Thus the decoder output and renderer input buffers are linked by the IL client,
       while the decoder input buffer is emptied by the decoder component independently.